 COM1 corresponds to the communication channel of controller connector COM1.

-If you do not specify a communication channel for a PRINT or INPUT command, the controller inputs or outputs data to or from the communication channel used solely for the teach pendant.
+If you do not specify a communication channel for a PRINT or INPUT command, the controller will output (or input) your data to (or from) the teach pendant.

 See the PRINT and INPUT commands for communication processing.